The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 • 5W1H is commonly used in research reports, documentation, and presentations

-• 5W2H is more commonly used for root cause analysis, process improvement, and corrective actions
+• 5W2H is more commonly used for root cause analysis, continuous process improvement, and corrective actions

 5W1H provides a high-level overview, while 5W2H enables a deeper dive into problems or processes.